 We provide assessment for most ages and ability levels.

 Dr. Arnold is a child & adolescent development expert.
 Ms. Craker has extensive experience in cognitive and academic assessment.
-(Note: We do not specialize in assessments needed to test individuals who are nonverbal.
-We are not neuropsychologists.)
+(Note: We are not neuropsychologists.)

 We review previous assessments by other providers.

 Many parents have previous assessments they don’t fully understand.
 We will review these and teach you what they mean in regards to diagnosis, treatment and advocacy.